mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Previously a broad range of observed design practices of participants which involve game design patterns were observed.
 The overall direction of the section is that it is beneficial to creative a community where there is a diversity of approaches being undertaken but with some underlying shared themes and practices.

+Iterative agile design is a highly cultural / interpersonal process.
+(Glossary)

+QUESTION - INCLUDE THIS OR NOT?
+As discussed a in previous section design thinking education has created a set norms in communicating the stages of design that complexities are less readily communicated.
+On closer inspection, much literature on design processes contains caveats that some processes can happen in parallel and one stage may need several iterations.
+Given this caveat, I began to how useful is the overall in observing the emergence of complex creative processes.

+To address this, this section looks as some of the emerging patterns which complexify the emerging norms of design thinking education.  *if that's useful that is - if not just describe complexities*

  <!-- https://xd.adobe.com/ideas/principles/design-systems/design-thinking-process/ -->

-#### The emerging role of Play testing -

-**emerging cultural norms of playtesting**

-Reviewing data around playtesting the games of others in sessions, and discussion around the final play of the external audience at final showcase. and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,
+#### Play testing - and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,

-In the last chapter,
 Find examples

-When explored from wider perspective, the hard is good lens, is very limiting.
-The following paragraph explores different perspectives on hardness / challenge.

-- arcade games were designed to be hard to extract money from players
-- nes games reputation for being brutal as they often had no way to save states
-- this developed later for snes games , finding challenge and other forms of ways of maintaining interest for different genres of games_

-Other observations
-- The process of teaching challenge via balance cards can happen early on
-- some participants are resistange - see Molly's interactions - does this matter?

-**Play testing - and embodied participation in the games of others**
+#### Play testing - and embodied participation in the games of others.

 study the body language of those play testing games. what is there ? - included